-If you have a black Labrador or a dark breed it may be quite easy to spot those annoying little white spots referred to as dandruff.
-However, it's a lot more difficult to detect dandruff in light-colored breeds.
+If you have a black Labrador or a dark dog breed it may be quite easy to spot those annoying little white flakes referred to as dandruff.
+However, it's a lot more difficult to detect dandruff in light-colored pets.
 Therefore, you must understand additional symptoms so you can learn how to treat dandruff in dogs.

 What many don't know is that dog dandruff tends to be a secondary, therefore it's a smart idea to consult your veterinarian for additional help.
 However, if your dog is experiencing dandruff there is a likely chance, they may have allergies, dry skin, small infection, or environmental influencers that are causing dandruff.
 Therefore, if you continue reading, you'll begin to understand what to look for in your dog and how to treat dandruff in dogs as well.